 Conveniently the facts and figures produced by ATAG do not make airlines look like the worst culprits.
 Flights currently only generate 2% of all human produced CO2 emissions.
 But remember, tourism is not slowing down; it is set to grow exponentially contributing 10% of the global GDP by the end of 2015.
 Flights are simply not going to disappear.
 With the release of the A380 they are having to get bigger to cope with demand and airports are only going to get larger with no end in sight.
 We are likely to see more planes and shorter breaks as people get busier.
-On a 2 week small group holiday tourists can take 3 internal flights squashing a whole country into a neat little package.
-The winter sees in the northern lights season which are incredibly popular, but is it just me that thinks a 6 hour round trip for just 3 days is NUTS!
-Our enjoyment for holidays and the unavoidable realization that there’s no alternative to flying has created a selective ignorance.
+On a 2 week, small group holiday tourists can take 3 internal flights squashing a whole country into a neat little package.
+The winter sees in the northern lights season which is incredibly popular, but is it just me that thinks a 6 hour round trip for just 3 days is NUTS!
+Our enjoyment of holidays and the unavoidable realization that there’s no alternative to flying has created a selective ignorance.
 Our challenge on airlines efficiency has been silenced.

-We are blinded by ATAG’s statistic, its done its job, polished the airlines ego and buffered its image until it shines.
+We are blinded by ATAG’s statistic, its done its job, polished the airline’s ego and buffered its image until it shines.
 Instead of seeing a vehicle that pumps fumes we see opportunities for holidays, business and excitement.
 But airlines should not be immune to criticism.
-The lack of criticism means we haven’t seen a dramatic step in the development of efficiency even with BA’s bio fuel labs and Virgins tokenism bio fuel flight back in 2008!
+The lack of criticism means we haven’t seen a dramatic step in the development of efficiency even with BA’s biofuel labs and Virgins tokenism biofuel flight back in 2008!